gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 It is "quantum-resistant" in as much as classic cryptography is resistant to classic cryptanalysis.

+# Disclaimer

+This my private rationale on post-quantum cryptography.

+I do not recommend anything to anyone in this matter.

 # Objective

 Large parts of our information society rely on the following capabilities of cryptography.